dekthaiinchina/PointBlankServer/README.md

     * Execute the SQL scripts found in the project folder to create all the necessary tables and stored procedures.

 3.  **Configure the server**:
-    * Edit the `./build/rel/Config` or `./build/dbg/Config` file to set your database connection string and server settings.
+    * Edit config file in`./build/rel/Config` or `./build/dbg/Config` file to set your database connection string and server settings.

 4.  **Build and run**:
     * Open the `PointBlankServer.sln` file in Visual Studio.